-Patrick H. Nettles, Ph.D.....Chairman of the Board of Directors since October 2000, President of the Corporation from April 1994 through October 2000 and Director and Chief Executive Officer since February 1994.
+- Patrick H. Nettles, Ph.D.....Chairman of the Board of Directors since October 2000, President of the Corporation from April 1994 through October 2000 and Director and Chief Executive Officer since February 1994.
 Dr. Nettles, 57, serves as a Trustee for the California Institute of Technology and also serves on the Advisory Board to the President at Georgia Institute of Technology.
 From 1992 until 1994, Dr. Nettles served as Executive Vice President and Chief Operating Officer of Blyth Holdings Inc., a publicly-held supplier of client/server software.
 From late 1990 through 1992, Dr. Nettles was President and Chief Executive Officer of Protocol Engines Inc., a development stage enterprise, formed as an outgrowth of Silicon Graphics Inc., and targeted toward very large scale integration based solutions for high-performance computer networking.
 From 1989 to 1990, Dr. Nettles was Chief Financial Officer of Optilink, a venture start-up that was acquired by DSC Communications.
-Dr. Nettles received his B.S. degree from the Georgia Institute of Technology and his Ph.D. from the California Institute of Technology.
-John R. Dillon.....Director of the Corporation since October 1999.

-Mr. Dillon, age 59, held positions at The Coca-Cola Company, Scientific Atlanta and Fuqua National prior to joining Cox Communications in 1981.
-He was instrumental in taking it private in 1985 and merging it with Cox Newspapers to form Cox Enterprises, at which time he was elected Senior Vice President, CFO and a member of the board of directors.
-At Cox Enterprises, he was responsible for all corporate financial activities as well as planning and business development until his retirement in December 1996.
-He was a founding member of the partnership board of Sprint $\ensuremath{\mathsf{PCS}}$ and served on the Boards of Teleport Communications Group and Cox Communications.
-Mr. Dillon holds an M.B.A. from Harvard Business School and a B.E.E. degree from Georgia Institute of Technology, where he was elected to the Academy of Distinguished Engineering Alumni in 1997.
-He was a founding director of the Georgia Center for Advanced Telecommunications Technology and served on the Georgia Tech National Advisory Board.
+Dr. Nettles received his B.S. degree from the Georgia Institute of Technology and his Ph.D. from the California Institute of Technology. - John R. Dillon.....Director of the Corporation since October 1999.
+Mr. Dillon, 59, serves on the board of directors of Airgate PCS.
+Mr. Dillon's experience includes a variety of positions at such companies as The Coca-Cola Company, Scientific Atlanta and Fuqua National, where he served as President.
+Mr. Dillon was instrumental in taking Cox Communications private in 1985 and merging it with Cox Newspapers to form Cox Enterprises, at which time he was elected Senior Vice President, CFO and a member of the board of directors.
+At Cox Enterprises, he was responsible for all corporate financial activities as well as planning and development until his retirement in December 1996.
+He continued to serve on the Boards of TCG and Cox Communications for two years following his retirement from Cox Enterprises.
+Mr. Dillon holds an MBA degree from Harvard Business School and a BEE degree from Georgia Institute of Technology, where he was elected to the Academy of Distinguished Engineering Alumni in 1997.
+He was a founding director of the Georgia Center for Advanced Telecommunications Technology and served on the Georgia Institute of Technology National Advisory Board.
 Mr. Dillon serves on the Audit Committee of the Board of Directors.
-He is also a director of AirGate PCS.

 Lawton W. Fitt.....Director of the Corporation since November 2000.
 Ms. Fitt, age 47, was elected a partner at Goldman Sachs in 1994 and has been a managing director since 1996.
-Ms. Fitt has been involved in investment banking and equity underwriting for high-technology companies, including numerous initial public offerings in the Internet, software and communications equipment sectors.
+Ms. Fitt has been involved in investment banking and equity underwriting for high-technology companies, including numerous initial public offerings in the - numerous initial public offerings in the Internet, software and communications equipment sectors.
 Ms. Fitt is currently co-head of Goldman Sachs' European High Technology Investment Banking Group.
 In addition to chairing the Corporate Financing Committee of the National Association of Securities Dealers, Ms. Fitt serves as a director on the boards of Wink Communications, Inc. and e-Steel Corporation.
 Ms. Fitt is a trustee of the Darden School Foundation.
 Ms. Fitt received an A.B. degree in European History from Brown